 In previous Revit tutorial, you’ve been introduced about placing exterior wall.
 Now, we will place the remaining wall.
 If you are new to Revit, you may want to check our Revit tutorial from the beginning.

-There’s no difference between placing exterior or interior wall.
+There’s no difference between placing an exterior or an interior wall.
 Only the wall’s properties might be different.
-And it’s easier to place interior wall after your building shell is defined.
+And it’s easier to place the interior wall after your building shell is defined.

 Finish your 1st Floor level walls as below.
 Don’t mind about the exact position yet.
 We will correct this later.